-- ❖ Food waste generated in the mess are disposed by giving away to Pig farm as feed to pigs which falls under highest strata of waste reduction strategy as per the Solid Waste Management Hierarchy as represented in Figure 5.
-The average quantity of food waste generated is 41250 kg/ year. - ❖ A portion of the food waste is diverted for research to the Centre for Waste Management where its potential to derive value added products including organic pots, activated carbon for wastewater treatment and microbial fuel cells for biohydrogen production are explored as shown in Figure 6.
+Food waste generated in the mess are disposed by giving away to Pig farm as feed to pigs which falls under highest strata of waste reduction strategy as per the Solid Waste Management Hierarchy.
+The average quantity of food waste generated is 41250 kg/ year.
+A portion of the food waste is diverted for research to the Centre for Waste Management where its potential to derive value added products including organic pots, activated carbon for wastewater treatment and microbial fuel cells for biohydrogen production are explored.

-Figure 5: Food Waste Management Hierarchy
+Food Waste Management Hierarchy